-Registry key Description root/logging/general/debug If set to 1, debugging is enabled for all debug-supported subsystems.
-This is usually used in conjunction with generateDiagnostic.sh or the System Information Diagnostic tool to generate a diagnostic bundle with system debug logs included. root/logging/general/debugLevel Sets the debug level.
+Registry key Description root/logging/general/debugLevel Sets the debug level.
 This value will be leveraged by other modules to generate the corresponding logs. root/logging/general/showDebugLevelBox If set to 1, the Debug level option on the System Logs tab of the System Information window will be available to end users.
 If set to 0, the option is available to administrators only.